Tuesday, January 27, 2009

 "It was one of those older areas where single-family homes had been scraped away a house at a time, replaced by four- or six-unit apartment buildings built on the cheap by heirs, retirees, or doctors looking for a positive cash flow.
 Now the street was lined by small buildings that looked like they had been designed on paper napkins while everyone laughed about how much money they would make.
 Dana's building looking like a Big Mac carton."

-The Forgotten Man by Robert Crais, p131
+Excerpt from The Forgotten Man by Robert Crais, p131

 (Wilson St already has it's own Big Mac carton, approved by Moreland Council - see if you can spot it next time you're here.)